Australian Shepherd Lab Mix

 Originally bred in the United States for herding tasks, Australian Shepherds are known for their smarts and hardworking nature.
 Meanwhile, the purebred Labrador Retrievers hail from Canada and are famous for their friendly personalities and skill in retrieving.

 Breeders aimed to create a versatile pet suitable for herding or as a family companion.
-They wanted a dog that could excel in different roles.
+They wanted a dog breed that could excel in different roles.

 While not officially recognized as a distinct breed by major dog clubs, the Aussiedor is gaining popularity for its intelligence, athleticism, and affectionate nature.